Nicole Kouri

 Clinical Psychology

-Nicole is a fourth year doctoral student in clinical psychology working with Dr. Valerie Simon.
-She is interested in the intersection between interpersonal violence, posttraumatic stress and dissociation and how systems, whether institutional or familial, promote potentially maladaptive coping strategies.
-For her dissertation, Nicole is examining how symptoms of postraumatic stress and dissociation influence romantic and sexual development in adolescence.
+Nicole is a fifth year doctoral candidate in clinical psychology working with Dr. Valerie Simon.
+She is interested in the intersection between interpersonal violence, posttraumatic stress, and dissociation, and how systems, whether institutional or familial, promote potentially maladaptive coping strategies.
+Nicole is examining how symptoms of posttraumatic stress and dissociation influence interpersonal functioning in adolescence.
 Both her research and clinical work have taught her the importance of the body and an individual’s connection to it.
 Nicole also specializes in statistics and is a consultant for Wayne State's Research Design and Analysis Unit

-Prior to attending Wayne State, Nicole obtained her M.A. in Psychology at the New School for Social Research in New York City with a concentration in substance abuse counseling.
-She researched the effects of childhood trauma on threat detection, dissociation, emotion regulation and psychophysiology, working with Dr. Wendy D’Andrea in the Trauma and Affective Psychophysiology Lab.
+Prior to attending Wayne State, Nicole obtained her master's degree in psychology at the New School for Social Research in New York City with a concentration in substance abuse counseling.
 Nicole previously worked in foster care and was a research coordinator in the psychiatry department at New York University Medical Center, conducting behavioral and neuroimaging studies with veterans experiencing posttraumatic stress disorder.

 Research interest(s)/area of expertise